Bongeunsa Temple Seoul | The Serene 1,200 Year Old Temple where Ancient & Modern Meet in Gangnam

 Rubber duck sleds at Sanjeong Lake are TOO adorable.

-Are there any festivals at Bongeunsa?
+Are there any festivals at Bongeunsa Temple?

 There are a few special events that take place at Bongeunsa every year.
 Entrance into the temple is always free, so if your timing is right, it’s a great way to enjoy it on a deeper level.